tonyyxliu/CUHKSZ-CSC4005/project2/README.md

 1. Complete the `Matrix matrix_multiply_mpi(const Matrix& matrix1, const Matrix& matrix2)` function in `mpi.cpp` to extend the application of process-level parallelism to your implementation using MPI.
 Additionally, you need to edit the `main` function to incorporate other MPI-specific logic, such as process communication.
    1. **Note: You should build upon the work from Task 3.**
-2. In your experiments, keep the total thread num fixed at 32 (where process num * thread num per process = 32), but adjust the process num and thread num per process accordingly (1 x 32, 2 x 16, 4 x 8, 8 x 4, 16 x 2, 32 x 1).
+2. In your experiments, keep the total thread num fixed at 32 (where `process num` * `thread num per process` = 32), but adjust the process num and thread num per process accordingly (1 x 32, 2 x 16, 4 x 8, 8 x 4, 16 x 2, 32 x 1).
 Observe the performance changes.
 3. In your report, demonstrate the performance improvements (if any) achieved after implementing these changes.

+### Extended Experiment for MPI using 64 Threads on Multiple Nodes

+You may wonder why message passing is needed in our project since we run programs in one single node, and your concern is correct.
+Basically, message passing is unable to give you performance as good ad shared memory programs like Pthread and OpenMP.
+However, what if we want more threads than one node can provide?
+That is what the MPI is good at, that is, scalability, which is very important for parallel programming and high-performance computing.

+In your assignment, you need to do a extra experiment on Task 4 using 64 threads in total (where `process num` * `thread num per process` = 64).
+We have reconfigured the cluster so that everyone can allocate at most 2 nodes in Debug partition, and 4 nodes in Project partition.
+Please cherish the computing resources and release them once you finished the computation, especially on the DDL day.

 ## Extra Credits: GPU Matrix Multiplication